Colex317/deep_learning_challenge/README.md

 4. **Optimize the Model**

-      TensorFlow is used to optimize the model to achieve a target predictive accuracy higher than 75%.
+      TensorFlow was used to optimize the model to achieve a target predictive accuracy higher than 75%.

 # Report on the Neural Network Model